canonical/lxd/doc/tutorial/first_steps.md

 For managing instances, we use the LXD command line client `lxc`.
 See [About `lxd` and `lxc`](lxd-lxc) if you are confused about when to use the `lxc` command and when to use the `lxd` command.

-1. Launch a container called `first` using the Ubuntu 24.04 image:
+1. Launch a container called `first` using the Ubuntu 24.04 LTS image:

        lxc launch ubuntu:24.04 first